-Our Gelatin is "A Grade" premium Australian Beef Gelatin, sourced from only the best Australian beef cattle hides and skin.
-Our food grade gelatin is kosher and Halal certified.
-It is unflavoured, and contains no gluten, dairy, cholesterol, sugar, fat or MSG.
-Australia produces some of the finest cattle with our open green pastures allowing our cattle to roam freely.
-Australia’s strict quality standards ensures only the best beef is produced.
+Our Gelatin is "A Grade" premium 100% Australian Beef Gelatin, sourced from only the best Australian beef cattle hides and skin.
+Our food-grade Gelatin is kosher compliant and Halal certified.
+It is unflavoured and contains no gluten, dairy, cholesterol, sugar, fat or MSG.
+Australia produces some of the finest cattle with our open green pastures, allowing our cattle to roam freely.
+Australia’s strict quality standards ensure only the best beef is produced.
 A product we can be proud of.

-Throughout the entire process, strict attention is paid to Good Manufacturing Practices and HACCP programs to ensure purity of the gelatin.
+Throughout the entire process, strict attention is paid to Good Manufacturing Practices and HACCP programs to ensure the purity of the Gelatin.
 The product is tested at various intervals during production and as a finished product to ensure compliance with customer and international standards.

-Gelatin is mostly known for its food grade and cooking qualities, however there are two hydrolysed products also made from the same source.
-The difference is, in processing they use different enzymes to extract or enhance the different properties of the collagen.
+Gelatin is mostly known for its food grade and cooking qualities; however, there are hydrolysed products also made from the same source.
+The difference is, in processing, they use different enzymes to extract or enhance the different properties of the Collagen.

 The hydrolysed is 96% protein and 4% moisture (water and residual salts).

 Hydrolysed has less moisture; therefore, it has a smaller molecular weight of 3 KiloDaltons compared to the food-grade at 180 KiloDaltons. (a measure of mass)

 Neither the hydrolysed nor the food-grade contain added preservatives.
 The food-grade may contain traces of sulphate due to alkaline and acid washing as part of the cleaning process.

 The food-grade is Australian derived from bovine cattle (vet checked and certified).
 The hydrolysed is German derived from bovine cattle (vet checked and certified).